claranet/cloud-deploy-docs/source/rst/bestpractices.rst

   #!/bin/python

-By default, Ghost will check the exit status of the entire script.
-If the exit status is equal to 0, the Ghost job status is ``success``.
+By default, Cloud Deploy will check the exit status of the entire script.
+If the exit status is equal to 0, the Cloud Deploy job status is ``success``.
 For others status, it will be ``failed`` status.
-If your script language is bash, it is recommended to add a ``set -e`` command on the top of your script to cancel the script execution on exit status different of 0 and return a failed status to the Ghost job.
+If your script language is bash, it is recommended to add a ``set -e`` command on the top of your script to cancel the script execution on exit status different of 0 and return a failed status to the Cloud Deploy job.

 Buildpack
 ---------